What is CME?

 In India, CMEs are governed by The Medical Council of India and the corresponding State Medical Councils.
 In 2011, MCI made it mandatory for doctors to attend at least 30 hours of CMEs every five years.
 In the past, CME events have been organised by All India Institute for Medical Sciences as well as other medical schools and hospitals.
 Sometimes, these events are organized in collaboration with pharmaceutical industry partners.

 Conferences, local or over-seas scientific training programs, seminars, presentations, rounds, publications, workshops, webinars etc. are all forms of CME and can cover disease updates/ advancements in procedures or new management insights.
-Today, due to Coronavirus, CME in 2020 has mostly shifted to online conferences.
-Virtual conferences are the standard today.
-Recently WHO published a document titled – Digital education for building health workforce capacity – indicating a clear shift towards digital medium for Continuing Medical Education and upgradation of the medical professionals.
+COVID-19 forced a shift towards online education and thus, virtual conferences are in full swing.
+WHO has published a document titled – Digital education for building health workforce capacity – indicating a clear shift towards digital medium for Continuing Medical Education and upgradation of the medical professionals.

 What to keep in mind when attending a CME?